Sixteen years ago, fresh off the plane from the UK, I first set foot in Taranaki, New Zealand.

 I need to tell you something.

-New Plymouth, Taranaki, is of the “tourist trail”.
+New Plymouth, Taranaki, is off the “tourist trail”.
 Like I said, it’s the nobbly bit that sticks out.

 If you plan on seeing a lot of New Zealand (and why on earth wouldn’t you??), then car hire is a MUST.

-New Zealand roads are easy to navigate, the scenery is stunning and car hire is super easy.
+Driving in New Zealand is easy.
+The roads are easy to navigate, the scenery is stunning, and car hire is super easy.
 Plus, it is relatively cheap (especially if there are more than four of you on your trip).

 They are consistently trustworthy and find us the best deals.